akashsahay/usermanagement/README.md

 # usermanagement
 User Management System using PHP, CSS, Bootstrap, and MySQL.
 Steps To run the project:
+Create a folder named User Managemet And inside create a folder member and inside members create a folder Uploads and also store update-password, delete, edit-profile, index and upload PHP file inside members.Store the remaining inside User Management Folder.
 Step 1: Store all file in xampp/htdocs
 Step 2: Run the Xampp Server
 Step 3: Run the init.php file in User Management Folder by going to the following URL localhost/User Management/init.php